 - education policy and practice with reference to particular marginalised communities (such as working children, nomads, young people who have been trafficked, former child soldiers, refugees)

-- the complex relationship between education, wellbeing, employment and economic development
+- poverty and economic development

 Why St Mary's?